-Agberia is; Research Fellow, ACU, Visiting Research Fellow to Pitt-Rivers Museum, University of Oxford and London Art Galleries; and Fellow to the Sainsbury Research Unit, University of East Anglia.
-He is the recipient of the Sainsbury Postdoctoral Research Fellowship Award (1997), Norwich, for the study of African Arts and Ceramics of Hajia Dr. Ladi Kwali; the AG.
-Leventis, Postdoctoral Research Fellow at Centre of African Studies, School of Oriental & African Studies, University of London, for the study of African Arts.
+Agberia is; Research Fellow, ACU; Visiting Research Fellow to Pitt-Rivers Museum, University of Oxford and London Art Galleries; and Fellow to the Sainsbury Research Unit, University of East Anglia.
+He is the recipient of the Sainsbury Postdoctoral Research Fellowship Award (1997), Norwich, for the study of African Arts and Ceramics of Ladi Kwali and the AG.
+Leventis Postdoctoral Research Fellow at the Centre of African Studies, School of Oriental & African Studies, University of London, for the study of African Arts.

-Jacob Jari was born in 1960 in Kabwir, Plateau State, Nigeria.
-He studied at the Department of Fine Arts, Ahmadu Bello University, Zaria and holds master’s degrees in art history and painting.
+Jacob Jari was born in 1960 in Kabwir, Plateau State.
+He studied at the Department of Fine Arts, Ahmadu Bello University, Zaria and holds Master’s degrees in art history and painting.

-Since graduating, Jari has taught art at his alma mater.
-Jacob has participated in many exhibitions and workshops at home and abroad.
-His focus is on reclaiming rejects and empowering them.
+Since graduating, Jari has taught art at his alma mater and has participated in many exhibitions and workshops at home and abroad.
+His focus is on reclaiming rejected objects and empowering them.

 Lai Mohammed was born in 1952.
-He earned a bachelor’s degree in French from Obafemi Awolowo University, Ile-Ife in 1975 and law degrees from the University of Lagos and the Nigerian Law School in 1986.
+He earned a Bachelor’s degree in French from Obafemi Awolowo University, Ile-Ife (1975) and law degrees from the University of Lagos and the Nigerian Law School in (1986).

 In 1989, Mohammed co-founded the legal firm of Edu & Mohammed as a Senior Partner.
-Lai Mohammed served as National Secretary of All Progressive Congress (APC) in Nigeria, and was appointed as Minister of Information and Culture in 2015.
+He has also served as National Secretary of the All Progressive Congress (APC) in Nigeria, and has served as Federal Minister of Information and Culture since 2015.

-Oni-Okpaku established Quintessence Nigeria Ltd, which has for almost four decades promoted Nigerian art locally and internationally.
+Aino Oni-Okpaku established Quintessence Nigeria Ltd, which has for about four decades, promoted Nigerian art locally and internationally.

 Oyenike Monica Okundaye

-Kavita Chellaram is the founder of Arthouse Contemporary Ltd., an international auction house based in Lagos, Nigeria, that focuses on modern art from West Africa.
+Kavita Chellaram is the founder of Lagos-based auctioneers Arthouse Contemporary Ltd, which has a focus on modern and contemporary art from West Africa.

 She has also established Arthouse Foundation to provoke discourse on contemporary art in Nigeria, through residencies for artists.

-An avid art collector, Chellaram was inspired to open an auction platform in Nigeria to provide transparency in price and structure in the art market.
-Since 2008, Arthouse has held biannual auctions in Lagos, achieving record-sales for contemporary and Nigerian art.
+An avid art collector, Chellaram was inspired to open an auction platform in Nigeria to provide transparency in prices and structure on the domestic market.
+Since 2008, Arthouse has held biannual auctions in Lagos, achieving record sales.

 Ezekiel Udubrae is the Director of Udubrae Art Gallery, National Museum, Jos as well as the Chairman of The Society of Nigerian Artists, Jos.

-He is presently the director general of Art in National Gallery of Arts Nigeria.
+Abdullahi Muku is presently the Director-General of the National Gallery of Arts, Nigeria.

-Kelechi Mbagwu is the MD/CEO of CMB Building Maintenance & Investment Co.
+Kelechi Mbagwu is the MD/CEO of Lagos-based CMB Building Maintenance & Investment Co.
 Ltd.